andres4715-gif/github_Javascript_HTTP_Responses_practice_2024/README.md

 PATCH /profile
 ```
 # expect library
+For more expect options, please check this [LINK](https://jestjs.io/docs/expect#expectvalue)

 ```shell
 Here are the main forms and options you can use with the expect library: